 Parameter Voice-Over-Mobile Audio Profiles Handset Provides a mild echo, short delay (less than 16-ms dispersion).
 This mode is intended for use with a well-designed handset, where the Echo Return Loss (ERL) is generally high.
 Full-duplex performance is easiest to achieve in this mode.
-Headset Provides a moderate echo, short delay (less than 16-ms dis- persion).
+Headset Provides a moderate echo, short delay (less than 16-ms dispersion).
 This mode is intended for use in situations where the echo may be loud but low in delay.
 There are a variety of different headsets available with a wide variety of echo characteristics and noise pickup.
 Although the echo delay is typically short (< 16 ms) with all headsets, the echo return loss characteristics can vary significantly and are not well known a priori to the handset designer.
-This mode is more robust and more aggres- sive at echo cancellation.
+This mode is more robust and more aggressive at echo cancellation.
+Speakerphone Handle situations of loud echo with extreme acoustic distor- tion.
+This mode is intended for use with a car kit or speakerphone applications with high volume and high distortion.
+Acoustic echo in this situation has negative ERL and is impossible to cancel completely.
+It operates in a half-duplex manner and will be very aggressive in muting the entire signal to prevent any echo blips from being heard.
+Bluetooth Provides moderate echo, long delay (up to 64-ms dispersion).
+This mode is intended for bluetooth headsets and carkits which may have DSP processing on board and could give added delay to the system.